-Introduction An introduction may be used before chapter 1 to set the stage for what follows; or it may be chapter 1, so titled.
-Body of Paper The body of the paper is made up of chapters in which the study is developed.
-See Exhibit I. Summary or Conclusion The summary and/or conclusion is usually the last chapter and can be so titled; however, in some papers, especially where there is an introduction that is not chapter 1, a summary may follow the final discussion of the problem, methods, and findings of the study.
-Recommendations When recommendations are made, they usually appear as a part of the final chapter or at the close of the summary and conclusions.
+Introduction An introduction may be used before chapter l to set the stage for what follows;

+or it may be chapter 1, so titled.

+Body of Paper

+The body of the paper is made up of chapters in which the study is developed.
+See however, in some papers, especially where there is an introduction that is not chapter 1, a summary may follow the final discussion of the problem, methods, and findings of the study.